 Have you already finished your taxes?
 Chances are you haven’t.
-As tax season is well upon us we share three tips for getting through it this year and helping you for next year.
+As tax season is well upon us, we share three tips for getting through it .

 You must know that it is very important to keep careful records of all expenses that relate to your real estate business.
 You need to store all your receipts for at least seven years and that includes tenant information.
 Storing the information doesn't have to be in a box on a shelf.
 The cloud is one the safest and most secure places for such information.

 A cloud property management system that saves all your expenses automatically.
 Even if you go to the hardware store - just take a picture and enter the amount.
 The receipt will be stored while the transaction will be entered into your accounting system and you then have access to it anytime.
 You can start running reports and not have to touch, store or manually enter receipts ever again.
 Many landlords pay higher taxes than they should because they don't keep proper records and if audited don't have receipts and documents organized.
 You now have no excuses as there are free options to keep track of this all for you.
 So, stay organized and on top of all your income and expenses during the year.